abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

 ..  _four_queens_problem:

-The 4-queens problem |difficulty|
+The 4-Queens Problem |difficulty|
 -----------------------------------

 ..  only:: html

-    We present here a well-known problem among Constraint Programming practitioners: the 4-queens problem.
+    We present here a well-known problem among Constraint Programming practitioners: the 4-Queens Problem.
     We shall encounter this problem again and generalize it in the Chapter :ref:`chapter_search_primitives`.

 ..  raw:: latex

-    We present a well-known problem among Constraint Programming practitioners: the 4-queens problem.
+    We present a well-known problem among Constraint Programming practitioners: the 4-Queens Problem.
     We shall encounter this problem again and generalize it in Chapter~\ref{manual/search_primitives:chapter-search-primitives}.